cloudlens/swift-cloudlens/README.md

 # Tutorial

-A CloudLens program constructs and processes _streams_.
+A CloudLens program constructs and processes _streams_ of JSON objects.
+JSON support is provided by the [SwiftyJSON](https://github.com/IBM-Swift/SwiftyJSON) library.

 ## Streams

-A CloudLens stream is a lazy sequence of JSON objects.
+A CloudLens stream (an instance of the `CLStream` class) is a lazy sequence of JSON objects.
 A stream can be derived from various sources.
 The following code constructs a stream with four elements.
 Each stream element is a JSON object with a single field `message` of type String:

 ```swift
 let stream = CLStream(messages: "error 42", "warning", "info", "error 255”)